gtker/wow_messages/README.md

 * `wowm_language`: [mdbook](https://github.com/rust-lang/mdBook) of language specification.
 Hosted at [`www.gtker.com/wow_messages`](https://www.gtker.com/wow_messages).
 * `intermediate_representation.json`: **UNRELEASED** contains a machine readable version of the `wowm` files.

+Run `cargo run -p wow_message_parser && cargo test` to "compile" all libraries and ensure that there are no issues.

 ## License

 Licensed under either of